archy-co/imss_sort_algs/REPORT.md

 The result of the experiments are graphs, built with **matplotlib**

-Note that different algorithms are used to record algorithm time and number of comparison: when recording time, optimized algorithm is used without any rudements, but for number of comparisons slightly modified version of algorithms are used (with suffix `_verb` in the name) with comparisons' counter.
+Note that different algorithms are used to record algorithm time and number of comparison: when recording time, optimized algorithm is used without any rudiments, but for number of comparisons slightly modified version of algorithms are used (with suffix `_verb` in the name) with comparisons' counter.

 ## Hardware Specification for Experiments
 Experiments were performed with the following key hardware parameters:
 * CPU: Intel Core i5-10210U CPU @ 1.60GHz, 8 cores
-* MEMORY: SO-DIMM 8GB @ 2666 MHz
+* Memory: SO-DIMM 8GB @ 2666 MHz
-* OS: Linux (I am using Arch, btw)
+* OS: Linux (I use Arch, btw)

 ## Algorithms
 Following code is written in C++.
 For more, reffer to **src/insertion_sort.cpp**, **src/merge_sort.cpp**, **src/selection_sort.cpp**, **src/shell_sort.cpp** and related files